ishanthewizard/MLFF-distill/README.md

 ```

 ## Distributed Trainig
-For distributed training on NERSC, please see the [Nersc Distributed Training README](NERSC_dist_train.md) (adapted from the EGAP repository)
+For distributed training on NERSC, please see the [Nersc Distributed Training README](NERSC_dist_train.md) taken from the  [EScAIP repository](https://github.com/ASK-Berkeley/EScAIP/tree/main))